gnuwimp/flw/README.md

 The flw library has been tested on Windows 10 using msys2 compiler tools and Xubuntu 24.04.
 Earlier versions have been compiled successfully on a Raspberry Pi 4.
 It might work on macOS with some tweaks.
-The source are using C++17 features and all widgets are in the namespace flw.

 FLTK must be compiled with --enable-use_std flag.
 The source will NOT compile with Microsoft Visual Studio.
 The API is not stable and may change from time to time.

+The source are using C++17 features and all widgets are in the namespace flw.
+None gui classes are in namespace gnu (Date, File, JS).

 Use the amalgamated version of all source files in the root directory of flw (flw.h, flw.cpp).
 The source files in the src/ directory are intended for development of flw.
+Although date.h, date.cpp, file.h, file.cpp json.h, json.cpp are completely independent of flw and FLTK
+and can be used stand-alone.

-Most widgets are released under the [GNU General Public License v3.0](LICENSE).
+All files (except lcdnumber.h, lcdnumber.cpp) are released under the [GNU General Public License v3.0](LICENSE).

 Widgets:
 * Chart - Chart widget with dates as x data.